 We are compiling the tools to you'll need to be successful.
 Below are materials to get started canvassing using the Health Care Rights and Access Survey.
 The survey is a powerful tool for engaging in people in conversations that invite them share their healthcare experiences.

-The goal of canvassing is the engage *new* folks in our work by getting them to share their healthcare experiences and to take action for a healthcare system that works for all of us.
+The goal of canvassing is the engage *new* folks in our work by listening to their healthcare experiences and inviting them to take action for a healthcare system that works for all of us.
 We encourage you to employ these materials to reach people commonly excluded from access to health care, such as knocking doors in working class and low-income communities or free health/dental clinics.

 Thank you for stepping up to build this movement in your community!